 Leadership is About Setting Direction

 All great leaders have one thing in common: they inspire.
 Leaders are responsible for setting an organization’s direction, pressing for change, and building a long-lasting and empowering culture.
-They accomplish this by inspiring belief in a shared vision.

-As John P. Kotter explains, great leaders ignite people’s hearts and minds towards a better future.
+As John P. Kotter would explain, great leaders ignite people’s hearts and minds towards a better future.
 Leadership is about how to direct a following towards a common cause and keep people moving in the right direction throughout the journey.
 Leaders entice people to dream, hope, and be optimistic about the future that is to come.

 Great leaders don’t stop at aligning people towards a compelling vision.
 They also develop the strategies that will create the changes required for that vision to be achieved.
-And they follow through on guiding the implementation of those strategies and providing course correction when it’s necessary.
-When the shared vision becomes a reality for all involved, the leader has done her job.

 Management is About Structure and Resources